 Young voices are woven into the fabric of our decision-making through the Spirit of 2012 Youth Advisory Panel (YAP), made up of young people from across the UK.

 Every other year, the YAP are given responsibility for allocating money through their Challenge Fund to projects they feel will empower young people.
 They manage the entire process – from setting out the initial application criteria to making the final decisions on allocating funds.

 "Young people are leaders.
 We have the imagination, potential and power to change the world for the better and being part of the Youth Advisory Panel means having the chance to do that with other amazing individuals.
 I’m excited that I represent young people just like me and can't wait to continue challenging expectations."

-Thomas Copeland is the Spirit of 2012 Youth Advisory Panel representative for Northern Ireland.
+Spirit of 2012 Youth Advisory Panel representative for Northern Ireland.
 He is founder and editor of Challenges NI, a political youth engagement platform aimed at tackling apathy amongst young people towards the Northern Irish political process.
 Thomas is a regular political contributor on regional and national television and radio programmes, including BBC, RTE and Sky, commenting on issues pertinent to young people across the UK.

 The YAP Challenge Fund was launched in 2015, when the panel decided to award funding to Reading Rooms, a literacy group for young offenders in Northern Ireland, and Rhythm and Respect, a community music project based in Plymouth.

 Rhythm and Respect has just concluded, having been hugely successful in engaging young people and leaving a wellbeing legacy of increased life satisfaction and decreased levels of anxiety among participants.
 And such has been the success of Reading Rooms that the YAP have chosen to continue to fund it.

 This year the YAP have awarded £75,000 to Youth Cymru – a national youth work charity operating in Wales, to tackle mental health issues among young people.